Freedom of religion in Russia: Registration

 There has been a trend of senior government officials showing support for those religious leaders who endorse them; this can lead to indirect discrimination.
 For example, in St. Petersburg, an Imam at Cathedral Mosque endorsed United Russia, which supported his plans for a second mosque in the city.
 At the same time, Muslims not part of Cathedral Mosque were unable to obtain permission to construct their own mosque in St. Petersburg.
-Governor Valentina Matviyenko noted in response to a letter of enquiry that this is in part because they are "in a state of conflict" with and "follow a different trend of Islam" from the Cathedral Mosque community.
+Governor Valentina Matviyenko noted in response to a letter of inquiry that this is in part because they are "in a state of conflict" with and "follow a different trend of Islam" from the Cathedral Mosque community.

-Local authorities in St. Petersburg began an investigation of the Jehovah's Witnesses Administrative Center, their national headquarters, even before the 2006 NGO law's implementing regulations were published.
-The authorities indicated that any irregularity they found would cause them to close the center.
-Federal and local authorities continued their investigations of the center in 2007.
-On February 16, 2007, the center wrote to the Prosecutor General's Office, expressing concern over the investigations, which had continued for more than 2 years.
+Local authorities in St. Petersburg began an investigation of the Jehovah's Witnesses Administrative Centre, their national headquarters, even before the 2006 NGO law's implementing regulations were published.
+The authorities indicated that any irregularity they found would cause them to close the centre.
+Federal and local authorities continued their investigations of the centre in 2007.
+On February 16, 2007, the centre wrote to the Prosecutor General's Office, expressing concern over the investigations, which had continued for more than 2 years.
 The St. Petersburg Prosecutor's Office, the Prosecutor General's Office, and the Office of the Human Rights Ombudsman sent replies stating that the investigators had not exceeded their authority and had not violated the law.

 The Government in practice gave preference to the ROC.
 Authorities permitted Orthodox chapels and priests on army bases.
 Protestant groups had more limited access to military facilities, while authorities largely banned Islamic services in the military and generally did not give Muslim conscripts time for daily prayers or alternatives to pork-based meals.
 Some recruits serving in the army reported that fellow servicemen insulted and abused them because they were Muslim.